Google Meet (formerly Google Hangouts)

 - Use some kind of headset or headphones instead of relying solely on computer mic (computer mics can sometimes create echoes)

-- Use proper etiquette for Hangout professionalism (consider the appropriateness of background visuals/noise, attire/dress, use of effects, eating, muting, etc.)
+- Use proper etiquette for video call professionalism (consider the appropriateness of background visuals/noise, attire/dress, use of effects, eating, muting, etc.)

-- It's okay to mute other each other
+- It's okay to mute others or ask them to mute themselves

 - We can invite people outside of CivicActions

 - If someone hears an echo & you don't, then it's likely your computer creating the echo.
-You can try to plug in headphones or unplug & replug them in.
+Try using headphones or plugging them in again

 - /to, /msg [user][message] - Sends an inline private message to the specified user.